-Tea varieties are numerous.
+There are numerous tea varieties.
 Even if the leaves come from the same tea plant, Camellia Sinensis, not all black teas are equal.
 Different flavors, more or less pronounced bitterness, production method, harvest, country of origin...
 Let's discover together which type of black tea suits you.

 Black tea producing countries

 China is the country that most often comes to mind when we talk about tea.
-However, when it comes to black tea, other regions are worth exploring.
+However, when it comes to black tea, other lands are worth exploring.

 Chinese black teas